I recently discovered a hidden gem with Kinsta’s SSH environment. They have a built in option for performing a background process using the

 The second type of disconnect with Kinsta happens due to their infrastructure.
 By default Kinsta’s SSH access something like this

 ssh firstname.lastname@example.org -p xxxxx.
 The IP address is the same used for DNS purposes which happens to be their load balancer IP not the direct server IP.
 Switching this out for the IP listed under Kinsta’s “Current External IP Address” will reduce the SSH disconnects with long running scripts.
+The external IP isn’t guaranteed to always be the same.
+If you have any trouble connecting make sure your using the current external IP.

 Running scripts in the background with